tfredrich/RestApiTutorial.com/content/genai/_index.md

 - Actions.
 The model performs state-changing operations like creating tickets, placing orders, or updating profiles.
 - Orchestration.
 An agent chains multiple API calls to complete a goal, often across systems.

-This is not fundamentally different from traditional clients, but the client is probabilistic.
-That puts a premium on unambiguous APIs, clear error semantics, and good security.
+This is not fundamentally different from traditional clients, but now the client is probabilistic.
+This puts a premium on unambiguous APIs, clear error semantics, and good security.

-## API Design Choices that Help LLMs
+## API Design Choices That Help LLMs

 ### Clear, Stable Identifiers